OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2018.md

 - Changes made in **4D** are imprinted in the consciousness, which then manifests changes in **3D**.
 - **4D** battles are reflected as Earth changes and environmental upheavals in **3D**.
 - "As above, so below" applies to **4D STS** vs **STO** dynamics.
+- Structures created in 4D can act as “idea blueprints” that attract matching elements in 3D due to the consciousness in inanimate matter.

 ---

 ## Earth Changes & Environmental Events